In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

 }

-This implementation is simple, but it poses a greater risk of failure in the most significant bytes (MSB) because the carry information does not affect the checksum calculation.
+This implementation is simple, but it implies a greater possibility of failure in the most significant bytes (MSB) because the carry information does not participate in the checksum calculation.

-An alternative is to use the one’s complement sum as a sum function.
-In a processor with two’s complement calculation (the majority), the one’s complement is simulated by using a larger checksum, and finally adding the carry bits to the final value until the carry disappears.
+An alternative is to use the one’s complement sum as the sum function.
+In a processor with two’s complement calculation (most of them), one’s complement is simulated by using a larger checksum, and finally adding the carry bits to the final value until the carry disappears.

 uint8_t OneComplementChecksum8(const byte *data, size_t dataLength)